drogue-iot/blog.drogue.io/content/2021-06-02-drogue-device-wasm/index.md

 +++
-title = "Drogue Device conquers the browser" extra.author = "lulf" extra.image = "browser.png"
+title = "Drogue Device in the browser" extra.author = "lulf" extra.image = "browser.png"
 +++

 What does embedded development and WebAssembly have in common?
 Turns out it's quite a lot!
-Read on to see how Drogue Device have conquered the browser.
+Read on to see how Drogue Device can run in your browser.

 <!-- more -->